 The GoDaddy team agrees Nimble is the right tool to support the company’s influencer program and continued quest to leverage the power of social media to build meaningful relationships.

-GoDaddy has identified future phase requirements focused on influencer marketing and measurement of employee engagement with external influencers.
+GoDaddy has identified future phase requirements focused on influencer marketing, online marketing and measurement of employee engagement with external influencers.
 Identifying more opportunities to automate the company’s processes and centralize information are also on the horizon.

 “We have evolved from using Nimble as a database to taking advantage of it as a way to measure engagement and interaction, as well as a way to move people through a pipeline.
 I’m very excited to see the influencer program continue to progress in Nimble so that it’s easy and efficient for us to achieve our goals,” Heather added.